xtendo-org/saha/README.md

 - Concise, meaningful, and maintainable URIs.
 [W3C has been giving you the idea of what good URIs look like](http://www.w3.org/Provider/Style/URI.html) since decades ago.
 - Correct HTTP headers. (content charset, Last-Modified, etc.)
 - Future extensibility.

+## General flow of setting up a Plate website

+1. Create a directory.
+1. Have three subdirectories: `data/`, `tpl/`, and `static/`.
+1. Put [CommonMark](http://commonmark.org/) documents under `data/`.
+1. Put templates under `tpl/`.
+1. Put static files under `static/`.
+1. Run `plate-compile` to create cache by converting CommonMark to HTML and applying templates.
+1. Run `plate` to start the HTTP server.

+Use the `example-website/` directory as a reference.

 ## Directory structure